 The Best Advice For Every Stage Of Your Relationship

 No two relationships are alike.
 However, they do have one thing in common.
 Dr. Susan Campbell, P.h.D., studied the evolution of hundreds of couples over several decades.
 She concluded that the average relationship goes through five different stages: romance, power struggle, stability, commitment, and bliss.
-Each one containing their own unique challenges and feelings.
+At any part of your life if you feel the relationship needs to get evaluated you can check here what investigators can do and not do.
+Each one containing its own unique challenges and feelings.
 Depending on the current state of your relationship (or former relationship), these stages are worth reflecting on.
 Luckily, we’ve gathered some of our best advice for each one.